-Successful completion of the program portfolio is a requirement for the master’s degree and successful completion of the school library media preparation program.
-The electronic portfolio developed for the school library media preparation program is a collection of written documentation and artifacts with reflective writing that documents competency in the program’s five Learning Outcomes that relate to the South Carolina ADEPT Performance Standards for school library media specialists.
-The completed portfolio is submitted for evaluation toward the end of the semester the candidate intends to complete the school library media preparation program.
+Successful completion of the program portfolio is a requirement for the master’s degree and successful completion of the school library preparation program.
+The electronic portfolio developed for the school library preparation program is a collection of written documentation and artifacts with reflective writing that documents competency in the program’s four Learning Outcomes that relate to the South Carolina ADEPT Performance Standards for school librarians.
+The completed portfolio is submitted for evaluation toward the end of the semester the candidate intends to complete the school library preparation program.
 (November 15 for the fall semester or April 15 for the spring semester).
 The audience for the portfolio is instructors and administrators of the School of Information Science who evaluate student progress and achievement, as well as future employers of School of Information Science graduates.

 Welcome or Introduction